 So, does intermittent fasting actually slow your metabolism?

-From everything we’ve seen so far, it looks like the idea that intermittent fasting slows down metabolism is a false one.
+From everything we’ve seen so far, it looks like the idea that intermittent fasting slows down metabolism is false.

-The study from earlier that demonstrated a 14% uplift in metabolism was done on a 3-day fast.
+The earlier study that demonstrated a 14% uplift in metabolism was done on a 3-day fast.
 But, you can accomplish the same increase in norepinephrine with a milder fast.

 Researchers have found that fasting for short periods, such as a 16:8 schedule, may increase your metabolism.[10]
 In fact, even 12-hour fasts have been shown to have a positive impact on metabolic processes and support weight loss.[11]